Consistency of the flat flow solution to the volume preserving mean curvature flow

 \subsection{Riemannian geometry}

 We need the notation related to Riemannian geometry and as an introduction to the topic we refer to \cite{Lee}.
-In this subsection, we assume that $E \subset \R^{n+1}$ is a smooth and bounded set and denote $\Sigma = \pa E$.
+Let us assume that $E \subset \R^{n+1}$ is a smooth and bounded set and denote $\Sigma = \pa E$.
 Since $\Sigma$ is embedded in $\R^{n+1}$ it has natural metric $g$ induced by the Euclidian metric.
 Then $(\Sigma, g)$ is a Riemannian manifold and we denote the inner product on each tangent space $X, Y \in T_x \Sigma$ by $\la X, Y \ra$, which we may write in local coordinates as

 We extend the inner product in a natural way for tensors.
 Note that $x \cdot y$ denotes the inner product of two vectors in $\R^{n+1}$.
 We denote smooth vector fields on $\Sigma$ by $\mathscr{T}(\Sigma)$ and by a slight abuse of notation we denote smooth $k$:th order tensor fields on $\Sigma$ by $\mathscr{T}^k(\Sigma)$.
 We write $X^i$ for vectors and $Z_i$ for covectors in local coordinates.
-We denote the Riemannian connection on $\Sigma$ by $\bar \nabla$ and recall that for a function $u \in C^\infty(\Sigma)$ the covariant derivative $\bar \nabla u $ is a $1$-tensor field defined for $X \in \mathscr{T}( \Sigma)$ as
+We denote the Riemannian connection on $\Sigma$ by $\tilde \nabla$ and recall that for a function $u \in C^\infty(\Sigma)$ the covariant derivative $\tilde \nabla u $ is a $1$-tensor field defined for $X \in \mathscr{T}( \Sigma)$ as

 i.e., the derivative of $u$ in the direction of $X$.
-The covariant derivative of a smooth $k$-tensor field $F \in \mathscr{T}^k( \Sigma)$, denoted by $\bar \nabla F$, is a $(k+1)$-tensor field and for $ Y_1, \dots, Y_k, X \in \mathscr{T}( \Sigma)$ we have the recursive formula
+The covariant derivative of a smooth $k$-tensor field $F \in \mathscr{T}^k( \Sigma)$, denoted by $\tilde \nabla F$, is a $(k+1)$-tensor field and for $ Y_1, \dots, Y_k, X \in \mathscr{T}( \Sigma)$ we have the recursive formula

 where